 "I had a question.
 James 2 says that faith without works is dead, and by dead it means fruitless.
 Ephesians 5:11 tells us to avoid the 'fruitless works' of darkness.
 In Galatians, Paul contrasts the fruit of the Spirit, with works of the flesh, which produce no lasting fruit (fruitless works of darkness).
 So, in Hebrews 6:1, when Paul tells the believers not to lay again the foundation of repentance from dead works, couldn't an argument be made that dead = fruitless, and so dead works are the fruitless works of darkness or works of the flesh, and therefore repentance from dead works means repentance from fruitless works of darkness, i.e. — repentance from sin?
 Your thoughts?"

-So in regards to your question, which is about the meaning of repentance, I would say the key Bible verse is Hebrews 6:1 because it uses the word "repentance" (along with the idea of "dead works").
-The other Bible verses that you mentioned help to explain what is meant by "dead works".
+So in regards to the question, which is about the meaning of repentance, I would say the key Bible verse is Hebrews 6:1 because it specifically uses the word "repentance" (along with the idea of "dead works").
+The other Bible verses cited don't mention repentance but they help to explain what is meant by "dead works".
 But in Hebrews 6:1 the idea of "dead works" needs to be interpreted in light of that specific context, i.e. the immediate context of Hebrews 6:1 and the book of Hebrews in general.
 So this brings up the question: what is meant by "dead works" in the context of Hebrews 6:1?
-My understanding of it is in line with that of Dr. Constable, who I think provides an accurate exposition of the text.
+My understanding of it is in line with that of Dr. Thomas Constable, who I think provides an accurate exposition of the text.
 In his commentary on the verse, Dr. Constable writes the following helpful analysis:

 "The writer proceeded [in Hebrews 6:1ff] to specify six things that his readers did not need to learn again: (1) They did not need further instruction about abandoning confidence in works ('repentance from dead works').
 If Christian teaching is in view, the writer probably meant 'dead works' in contrast to faith for salvation.
 If Jewish teaching is in view, he probably meant the 'dead works' involved in the rituals of Judaism.
 (2) if Christian 'faith' is in view, he probably meant the necessity of trust in Christ for salvation."[1]